In Haskell, functions must always return the same consistent type. There

 actions are aborted and the whole expression is a failure).

-Somewhat surprisingly, any type can act as a Monad
+Somewhat surprisingly, any type can act as a Monad by defining a few

 simple functions.
 I’m going to show and talk about them separately